 MessageContext Design

-This document explains the architectural design of IMessageContext, its evolution, and the rationale behind direct properties vs the Items dictionary.
+This document explains the architectural design of IMessageContext, its evolution, and the rationale behind the feature-based decomposition.

 Overview

 IMessageContext is the central context object that flows through the entire message processing pipeline.
-It serves as:
+It follows the pattern of Microsoft.AspNetCore.Http.HttpContext: a minimal set of core properties plus a typed feature collection for extensibility.

 Design Principles